chrish89/smi_patches/README.md

 List off all patches needed for optimizing android on Motorola Razr I, XT890, SMI.

+Add* = Need to add patch

-clean_up_patches.sh = Clean repositorys of applied patch
+clean.sh = Clean repositorys of applied patch

-apply_patch.sh = Patch repositorys with *.patch in the underlying folders
+patch.sh = Patch repositorys with *.patch in the underlying folders

 sync_and_patch.sh = Clean repos, sync repos, patch repos.

-Still want todo:
-- Don't patch with "patch", but cleaner with "git am" and seperate the patches
+The codes used in those script are copied from: github.com/gpdroid

-Contribution or code barrowed from:
+Contribution from:
 GPDroid
 Hazou
-Intel